uccser/cs-field-guide/CONTRIBUTING.md

 3. Check logs for errors, how content is displayed (especially conditional content), and command line parameters.
 Fix any issues that arise, or [log an issue](https://github.com/uccser/cs-field-guide/issues/new).
 4. Detail the changes on the `further-information/releases.md` page.
 This includes moving older versions to their new folders (if required) and creating links to their backups.
 New contributors should also be added to `further-information/contributors.md`.
 5. [Complete the release branch](http://nvie.com/posts/a-successful-git-branching-model/#finishing-a-release-branch).
 Be sure to tag the release with the version number for creating the release on GitHub.
-6. Create the release on [GitHub](https://github.com/uccser/cs-field-guide/releases/).
+6. Create the release on [GitHub](https://github.com/uccser/cs-field-guide/releases/) on the tagged commit.
 7. Upload a new version of the CSFG to our webserver.
 8. Announce release on [CSFG teachers group](https://groups.google.com/forum/?fromgroups#!forum/csfg-teachers).